Sweet, Gooey, Creamy, Roasted Banana Pudding

 • Combine milk and 1/2 of the sugar in a saucepan over medium-high heat.
 Bring to a simmer.
 Combine the remaining 1/2 amount of sugar, cornstarch, salt, and eggs in a medium bowl; stir well with a whisk.
 Gradually add hot milk mixture to the mixture, stirring constantly with a whisk.
 Return milk mixture to pan.
 Cook for about two to three minutes over medium heat until thick and bubbly, stirring constantly.

-8 ounce milk 2%, 4 ounce sugar, 2 each eggs, 2 tbsp cornstarch, 1/4 tsp salt
+8 ounce milk 2%, 4 ounce sugar, 2 each egg, 2 tbsp cornstarch, 1/4 tsp salt

 • Add blended bananas, butter, and vanilla, stirring until butter melts.
 Chill the mixture, stirring occasionally.
 Add sliced bananas, mix and fold 2/3 of the whipped topping into the pudding

-1/2 tbsp butter, salted, 2 tsp vanilla extract, 12 ounces whipped topping
+1/2 tbsp Butter, salted, 2 tsp vanilla extract, 12 ounces whipped topping

 • Layer wafers and pudding mixture in a mason jar.
 Top each jar with the remaining whipped topping and a Nilla wafer.
 Chill until service.